Get Reliable Support from us

 Yes.
 Aadhaar is not mandatory for NRIs applying for a PAN card.
 NRIs are also exempt from the PAN-Aadhaar linking requirement, provided their residential status is correctly updated to ‘Non-Resident’ on the Income Tax e-filing portal.

 The exemption applies as long as your non-resident status is on record.
-If you later return to India and become a resident, you will be required to complete Aadhaar linking within the timeframe specified by the Income Tax Department at that time.
+If you later return to India and become a resident, you will be required to complete Aadhaar linking with PAN in the timeframe specified by the Income Tax Department at that time.
 Because exemption rules and deadlines are reviewed periodically by the government, it is worth confirming the latest position on the official Income Tax portal before assuming your existing exemption still applies.

 Leave a Reply